-- The policies and procedures adopted by the governing body, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The school maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Headteacher will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the school Child Protection Policy; the Staff Behaviour Policy/Code of Conduct Policy. - The Headteacher will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023. - Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, then the headteacher or principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2022.
-If the allegation is against the Headteacher/Principal, then the Chair of the Governing Body will manage the allegation see below.
+- The policies and procedures adopted by the governing body, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The college maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Headteacher will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the college Child Protection Policy; the Staff Code of Conduct Policy. - The Headteacher will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023. - Where there is an allegation made against a member of staff (either paid or unpaid, including volunteers) that meets the criteria for a referral to the LADO, then the headteacher or principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2022.
+If the allegation is against the Headteacher/Principal, then the Chair of the Governing Body will manage the allegation see below. - All allegations against staff will be shared with the Executive Headteacher for the College to seek advice and guidance on Trust procedures.